hazalkoom/smartCart/docs/security.md

 - express.json is configured with a 50kb payload limit.
 - express-rate-limit is enabled only when NODE_ENV is production.
 - Swagger UI is disabled in production.
+- startup validation fails fast when JWT_SECRET, JWT_EXPIRE, or MONGODB_URI is missing.

 ## Payment security

-- Paymob webhook processing is publicly reachable but protected by HMAC verification logic.
+- Paymob webhook processing is publicly reachable but protected by HMAC verification logic (SHA-512 digest over Paymob field contract).
 - Already-paid orders are not re-processed.
 - payOrder blocks payment attempts for orders that are already paid.
 - wallet payments require a mobile number from the request or saved user profile.